r3-os/r3/README.md

 The R3 original kernel is provided as a separate package [`r3_kernel`][].

 - Traditional uniprocessor tickless real-time kernel with preemptive scheduling

+- Implements a software-based scheduler supporting a customizable number of task priorities (up to 2¹⁵ levels on a 32-bit target, though the implementation is heavily optimized for a smaller number of priorities) and an unlimited number of tasks.

+- Provides a scalable kernel timing mechanism with a logarithmic time complexity.
+This implementation is robust against a large interrupt processing delay.

 - Supports **Arm M-Profile** (all versions shipped so far), **Armv7-A** (no FPU), **RISC-V** as well as **the simulator port** that runs on a host system.